DedRec/Graduation-Project-DMS/AI/Head Pose Estimation Models/PreProcessing/README.md

 # Datapreprocessing

 This repository contains scripts for preprocessing two different datasets: the BIWI dataset and the 300W-LP dataset.
-The processed datasets are saved on the cloud and used in the `datasets` folder during the test bench process.
+The processed datasets are saved on the cloud and used in the `Datasets` folder during the test bench process.

 ## Files